pjtunstall/retro-raiders/README.md

 Hence, the JavaScript lives mostly in one big file, albeit divided fairly neatly into functions.
 I made heavy use of global variables.
 There's a lot I'd do differently if I was starting again from scratch.

-I wrote the core game and, at some point, handed it over to my teammate Bilal who refactored it into a modular, object-oriented style, and connected it to the scoreboard that another teammate, Shane, had written in Go.
-Our fourth teammate, Daisy, designed the sprites.
+We were a team of four.
+I did the game logic, Shane wrote the original, local scoreboard server, Daisy drew the spites, and Bilal, who has more experience of JavaScript, brought it all together.

-But while Bilal was working on that, I couldn't resist the urge to continue developing my version.
+Bilal actually refactored the whole thing into a modular, object-oriented style, but while he was working on that, I couldn't resist the urge to continue developing my version.
 I introduced a spritesheet to animate the aliens more efficiently, and eventually a web worker to take care of movement and collision detection.
 I also fixed various bugs.
 So it was this less elegantly structured rendition that came to be presented as the "finished" version.

-Bilal also helped with game state transitions and wrote the (SPOILER ALERT) UFO abduction cut scene, as well as attaching the story elements that I wrote.
+Bilal also helped with game state transitions and wrote the (SPOILER ALERT) UFO abduction cut scene, as well as attaching my story elements.

 Thanks to my brother, Richard, who cultivated the AI art from Stable Diffusion.

 ## 6. Lessons